-If a dose is missed the patient should take Rivaroxaban immediately and continue on the following day with the once daily intake as recommended.
-The dose should not be doubled within the same day to make up for a missed dose.
+If a dose is missed the patient should take Rivaroxaban immediately and then continue the following day with once daily intake as before.

-Treatment of DVT, treatment of PE and prevention of recurrent DVT and PE in adults
+Treatment of DVT, treatment of PE and prevention of recurrent DVT and PE

 The recommended dose for the initial treatment of acute DVT or PE is 15 mg twice daily for the first three weeks followed by 20 mg once daily for the continued treatment and prevention of recurrent DVT and PE.